Hoarding and De-cluttering

 Helping hoarders to de-clutter

-Hoarding among older adults is becoming a serious psychiatric and community problem - and it is grossly under-detected and untreated.
+Hoarding is becoming a serious psychiatric and community problem - and it is grossly under-detected and untreated.
 Increasingly, social service agencies are identifying older adults who are at risk of losing their tenancy due to hoarding, unclean, cluttered and unmaintained homes.

 In response, three York Region social service providers have developed the Tenancy Risk Reduction Service to Seniors as an innovative program to address these issues.

-The program seeks to aid York Region older adults (age 55-plus or those with an age related condition) with low to moderate income who are living in poor environmental conditions and are at risk of losing their tenancy.
+The program seeks to aid York Region individuals with low to moderate income who are living in poor environmental conditions and are at risk of losing their tenancy.

 Advocacy regarding tenant/landlord issues